lithalean/RealityAssets/Context.md

 - File browser slides up from bottom
 - Tabs for different file views
 - Expandable/collapsible with smooth animations
-- Debug console integrated as a tab
+- Each tab manages its own ScrollView when needed

 ### Platform Adaptations